The form takes 15 minutes to complete if plans are not needed.

 - Installation of any multi-purpose sprinkler system under standards adopted by the department

-We may ask you to provide more information.
+We may ask you to provide more information, depending on your project type.

 Plumbing plan review requirements for drawings and plans